- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - If you’ve had major surgery, ask your doctor if implants or reconstructive surgery is possible.

-- Understand that you cannot give your partner cancer.
+- Know that you cannot give your partner cancer.

-- Try other things if your usual sexual activities are uncomfortable, such as:
+- Try other things such as manual stimulation (using hands), oral-genital stimulation, caressing, fondling, or kissing if your usual sexual activities are uncomfortable.

-- Different positions (for instance, lying on your sides either facing or spooning, or switching who is on top).
+- To reduce discomfort, try different positions (for instance, lying on your sides either facing or spooning, or switching who is on top).
 New positions can allow you to control thrusting, avoid pressure on tender areas, or avoid tiring.

-- Before you have chemo or radiation to the genital area, ask your doctor about saving sperm in a sperm bank.
+- Before you get chemo or radiation to the genital area, ask your doctor about saving sperm in a sperm bank.

-- In about 40% to 60% of men, some degree of impotence (inability to get an erection) may slowly develop over 1 or more years after radiation to the genital area.
+- In about 40% to 60% of men, some degree of impotence (inability to get an erection) may slowly develop over time after radiation to the genital area.
 Impotence usually does not happen right after radiation treatment.
-This is different from the effects of prostate surgery, which are seen right away and may improve over time.
+This is different from the effects of prostate surgery, which are seen right away and may get better over time.

 - Men who have been treated for testicular, prostate, bladder, colorectal, and even head and neck cancers often report having trouble getting erections after treatment.

-- Ask your doctor about getting serum testosterone levels checked to see if hormone replacement therapy would help you.
-Ask about other medicines or treatments that may help you, too.
+- Ask your doctor about getting your serum testosterone levels checked to see if hormone replacement therapy would help you (although not every man with cancer can take testosterone).
+Ask about other medicines or treatments that might help you, too.

 - Radiation treatment to the genital area can cause pain during ejaculation for a short time.
 It can also reduce the amount of semen and cause skin irritation.

 - Men who have testicular cancer and have lymph nodes removed often have little or no semen at orgasm.
-(This is called "dry ejaculation.")
+(This is called “dry ejaculation.”)
 The return of your semen may take months or years, or may not happen at all.
-Semen is not needed for your or your partner’s satisfaction.
+Keep in mind that semen is not needed for your or your partner’s satisfaction.

 - For men who have prostate cancer, blood in the semen is not unusual during diagnosis or treatment, especially after a needle biopsy.
 This is not harmful or worrisome, but should be reported to your doctor.

 - Sometimes, urination may occur accidentally during sexual activity.
-There is no need for concern about this.
+There’s no need for concern about this.
 Urine is normally sterile and will not harm your partner.

-- Use erotic stimulation, such as romantic dinners and prolonged foreplay.
+- Use romantic dinners, erotic stimulation, and prolonged foreplay.

 - Shower together and use sexual play.

-- Men with prostate cancer who have had radiation seeds implanted may need to use condoms for a few weeks because the seeds may become dislodged during sexual activity.
+- Men with prostate cancer who have had radiation seeds implanted may need to use condoms for a few weeks because the seeds can dislodge during sexual activity.
 Ask your doctor how long you will need to use condoms.

 - Pain during sex is very common after surgery for many gynecologic cancers because the treatment may shorten or narrow the vagina.
 Ask your surgeon about the exact extent of your surgery.
 To help with this:

-- Use positions that give you control of depth and force of thrusting (for instance, woman on top, or both partners lying on their side).
+- Use positions that give you control of the depth and force of thrusting (for instance, woman on top, or both partners lying on their sides).